Methodology

 Motivation of the Methodology

 The challenge is the following: Tabiya aims at creating an inclusive taxonomy of livelihoods, while ensuring that this taxonomy is compatible with existing ones such as ISCO or ESCO.
 This allows us to ensure that the developed taxonomy can be used by institutions that rely on globally standardized and widely-used taxonomies.
-We chose to base our work on the European Skills, Competencies, Qualifications and Occupations (ESCO) taxonomy ().
+We chose to base our work on the European Skills, Competencies, Qualifications and Occupations (ESCO) taxonomy (reasons detailed here).

 The first step, naturally, was to evaluate the inclusiveness of the existing ESCO taxonomy.
 The intellectual underpinning of this work builds upon the "Counting Women's Work" literature, that aims at assigning a monetary value to the tasks done by women, especially in their households.
 In Tabiya's work, we aim to highlight the human capital gained from these tasks more than assigning monetary values.
 Additionally, our work covers all job-seekers, not just women, although depending on local contexts they may de facto represent the majority of unseen job-seekers.